kai-li-1994/garment-variant-dataset/README.md

 ```

 The final records include harmonized product metadata, normalized material text, normalized garment categories, and structured component-level composition information.

+Because of file-size constraints, `6_JSONL_component_normalized.jsonl` is archived in the Zenodo release rather than tracked directly in the GitHub repository.

 ## Key fields in the final dataset